akwallace2014/5210-team8-minesweeper/README.md

 3. Verify that your Project is set to use a JDK that supports JavaFX to do this navigate to File --> Project Structure --> Project Settings --> Project --> Project SDK  |  The JavaFX SDK and Runtime are included in the JDK, starting with Java SE 7 Update 2.
 Download the JDK bundle from the [JavaFX Downloads page](http://www.oracle.com/technetwork/java/javafx/downloads/index.html), then go to the [JDK Installation Guide](http://docs.oracle.com/javase/7/docs/webnotes/install/windows/jdk-installation-windows.html).
 Or use a OpenJDK that supports JavaFX (Corretto 1.8 works fine)

 4. Make sure you have JUnit 5 as part of the projects libraries.
-The easier way to do this (if NOT already incorporated into your project libraries) is to follow the intelliJ recommended import as seen in the right-click menu below from any of the testing class' import statetments.
+The easier way to do this (if NOT already incorporated into your project libraries) is to follow the intelliJ recommended import as seen in the right-click menu below from any of the testing class' import statetments. <br />
 ![enter image description here](https://i.imgur.com/GjdKocp.png)

 5. Run Test Suite or Build and Play!